haydenhigg/boxbot/README.md

 ## how it works

 I transcribed every meaningful punch thrown in a few world-class boxing fights.
-This builds a Markov chain to model the frequencies of the six punches and the transitions between them (e.g. a cross is likely to come after a jab), then uses it to generate an infinite, realistic sequence of punches and combinations.
+I model the frequencies of the six punches and the transitions between them (e.g. a cross is likely to come after a jab) with a Markov chain, then use that to generate an infinite, realistic sequence of punches and combinations.
 Each punch is announced one at a time, so they can be followed while shadowboxing or working the bag.

 To start: